-Wholesale values for medium- and heavy-duty duty models are decreasing this month, reports Ricky Beggs, editor at Black Book, in his report on specialty markets.
+Wholesale values for medium- and heavy-duty duty models are decreasing this month, reported Ricky Beggs, editor at Black Book, in his report on specialty markets.

 This month, there has been a reverse of last month's soft market, with an uptick for older models.
 There was an increase of around 16% in May's new medium-duty truck retail sales.
-Beggs says hopefully with those new truck sales, some of those replaced trucks will appear at auction.
+Beggs said that hopefully with those new truck sales, some of those replaced trucks will appear at auction.

-The supplies of used medium- and heavy-duty trucks are adequately meeting meet the increased activity in new construction, single family home remodels and repairs, commercial construction, and also in delivery as tonnage being moved is increasing.
+The supplies of used medium- and heavy-duty trucks are adequately meeting the increased activity in new construction, single-family home remodels and repairs, commercial construction, and also in delivery as tonnage moved is increasing.
 Thus, used market values are not being pushed up.

-Regarding heavy-duty, Beggs says we continue to see a slide in the wholesale prices for this group at auctions around the country.
-The drop in prices that we are continuing to experience is nothing to be alarmed about, Beggs says.
-He says we do expect to see a continued softening of the market in the coming month.
+Regarding heavy-duty, Beggs said we continue to see a slide in the wholesale prices for this group at auctions around the country.
+The drop in prices that we are continuing to experience is nothing to be alarmed about, Beggs said.
+He added that we do expect to see a continued softening of the market in the coming month.